modernish/modernish/README.md

 or a symlink pointing (either directly or indirectly via other symlinks) to a regular data file.

-Other commands are avaiable that work exactly like `is reg` and `is -L reg` but test for other file types.
+Other commands are available that work exactly like `is reg` and `is -L reg` but test for other file types.
 To test for them, replace `reg` with one of:
 * `dir` for a directory
 * `fifo` for a named pipe (FIFO)